Facts on Vax

 Information for Vaccine-Hesitant Patients

 Osteopathic physicians and their health care teams must be ready to discuss concerns with patients who may be hesitant about the vaccine.
-The information below is provided by the CDC.
+To assist, the OOA has developed two intake surveys:

 - Getting vaccinated against COVID-19 can lower your risk of getting and spreading the virus that causes COVID-19.